NTmatter/rawr/DEVELOPMENT.md

 The project is currently in the early poc/experimental phase, with most effort being expended on learning to use the underlying libraries, building matchers and prototyping structure.

 Current Task:
-- Working on `bin/hello-scrape.rs`
+- `bin/upstream-items.rs`: Parse the items in a Java file and extract their name and body.
-- Enumerate and checksum all items of interest
+  - Review the definitions and usage of the Matchers.

 Next Task:
 - Persist items of interest